How to check a firm or individual is authorised

 Being registered means that firms must meet certain requirements, but they don’t need to have our permission to provide products and services.

-How to check a firm is authorised
+How to check a firm or individual

 Search the FS Register